sprour/memebuster/README.md

 # Features

-Login via Facebook or Google (you could set up MS too) Saves a simple user profile from your login provider in DynamoDb Sample REST methods to show how to manipulate a DynamoDb table
+* Login via Facebook or Google (you could set up MS too) (authentication/)
+* Saves a simple user profile from your login provider in DynamoDb (authentication/)
+* Sample REST methods to show how to manipulate a DynamoDb table (in cars/)

 # Serverless Plugins